Cornell-Tech-Urban-Tech-Hub/gtfs-realtime-performance/README.md

-# NYC Congestion Zone Bus Speed Tracker
+# NYC Congestion Pricing Bus Speed Tracker

-This project is built upon [gtfs-realtime-performance](https://github.com/CanyonFoot/gtfs-realtime-performance) and the GTFS-realtime archiving tool [gtfs-realtime-capsule](https://github.com/tsdataclinic/gtfs-realtime-capsule) for realtime bus speed comparison before and after congestion pricing in NYC using archived GTFS-realtime data.
+This project is built upon [gtfs-realtime-performance](https://github.com/CanyonFoot/gtfs-realtime-performance) and [gtfs-realtime-capsule](https://github.com/tsdataclinic/gtfs-realtime-capsule) for bus speed comparison before and after Congestion Pricing in NYC using archived GTFS-realtime data.

 ## Project Design

 This project aims to compare bus speeds before and after [Congestion Relief Zone Tolling](https://congestionreliefzone.mta.info/tolling) implementation, using MTA GTFS-realtime bus travel data archived daily in a public S3 data lake (as of today, *s3://dataclinic-gtfs-rt*).
-This provides a granular view of how congestion pricing impacts bus performance at the route segment level.
+This provides a granular view of how Congestion Pricing impacts bus performance at the route segment level.

 ### Geographic Scope and Time Scope
-The study focuses on the congestion pricing zone in NYC and its immediate surroundings.
+The study focuses on the Congestion Pricing zone in NYC and its immediate surroundings.

 We selected dates that provide one month of data before and after the January 5th implementation date:
-- Before congestion pricing: December 3, 2024 - January 4, 2025
+- Before Congestion Pricing: December 3, 2024 - January 4, 2025
-- After congestion pricing: January 5, 2025 - February 6, 2025
+- After Congestion Pricing: January 5, 2025 - February 6, 2025

 ### Route Selection
 We selected bus routes that are located within or on a direct path to the Congestion Zone, with a focus on those crossing the East or Hudson Rivers into Manhattan.
 We use the same routes as NYC DOT reports: